bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_9.rst

     To learn more about Bokeh's widgets and building interactive dashboards, see :ref:`userguide_interaction_widgets` in the user guide.

-    To learn about creating interactive legends, see :ref:`userguide_interaction_legends` in the user guide.
+    To learn about creating interactive legends, see |interactive legends| in the user guide.

     See :ref:`userguide_interaction_jscallbacks` in the user guide to learn more about adding custom JavaScript code that you can use in combination